ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 Location Update
 -----------------------------------------------------

 Devices that can determine their location can choose to notify the Internet of Things Foundation device management server about location changes.
-In order to update the location, the device needs to create DeviceData instance with the DeviceLocation object:
+In order to update the location, the device needs to create DeviceData instance with the DeviceLocation object.

 .. code:: java
     // Construct the location object with latitude, longitude and elevation